 (i) Notifies TDSPs and CRs that one or more transactions submitted the previous day were rejected due to failing the Texas Standard Electronic Transaction (TX SET) validation process.

-(b) 867RCSO Report – A weekly report identifying service orders in which ERCOT received an 867_03, Monthly or Final Usage, and/or 867_04, Initial Meter Read, transaction(s) for service orders that are cancelled in the ERCOT systems.

-(i) Notifies TDSP(s) that they had one or more 867RCSO exceptions;

-(ii) Reports are posted each Monday for the previous week, Sunday through Saturday, based on the received date of the 867 transaction;

-(iii) Assists the TDSPs in identifying a potential out-of-sync condition between the TDSP and ERCOT;

-(iv) For completed service orders, the TDSP will create a day-to-day MarkeTrak issue to change the service order status to complete in the ERCOT systems.
-Completion of cancelled service orders will require the approval of the CR initiating the transaction; and

-(v) For cancel by customer objection, the TDSP will honor the cancel in their systems.

-(c) 997 Functional Acknowledgement Report – A daily report providing details on 997, Functional Acknowledgements, that were not received by ERCOT within three days of receipt of the transaction.

-(i) Notifies TDSPs and CRs that they have not sent the Accept or Reject in the 997 transaction for Electronic Data Interchange (EDI) files they received from ERCOT three days prior; and

-(ii) Provides a method for Market Participants and ERCOT to validate receipt and submission of all EDI transactions.

-(d) Potential Load Loss Report – A daily report notifying CRs of potential Customer loss based on ERCOT’s receipt of the TDSP’s accepted response to a Switch or Move-In Request.
+(b) Potential Load Loss Report – A daily report notifying CRs of potential Customer loss based on ERCOT’s receipt of the TDSP’s accepted response to a Switch or Move-In Request.

 (i) Notifies CRs that are the current Retail Electric Provider (REP) of record for an Electric Service Identifier (ESI ID) that the ESI ID has a pending Switch or Move-In Request and the scheduling transaction for the pending order has been received outside the two Business Day window; and